Annotation Interface OnDelete

 Specify the reference path to the target object(s) that should be monitored for deletion.
 See ReferencePath for information on reference paths and their proper syntax.

 The default empty path means the monitored object and the notified object are the same.
+In that case, the type of the parameter (if any) restricts notifications to compatible subclasses.

 When annotating static methods, this property is unused and must be left unset.